You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Pathology

 MiT Family translocation renal cell carcinoma:

-Translocation renal cell carcinoma is defined by various translocations with activation of the MiT family.
+Various translocations with activation of the MiT family cause MiT family translocation renal cell carcinoma.
 Known translocation affect chromosome Xp11.2 or t(6;11).
-Mainly children and adolescents are affected, this tumor type is usually detected at an advanced stage.
+Mainly children and adolescents are affected; this tumor type is usually detected at an advanced stage.

 Succinate Dehydrogenase–Deficient Renal Cell Carcinoma:

-SDH-deficient RCC are characterized by al loss of expression of SDHB, which is a marker of mitochondrial dysfunction.
+SDH-deficient RCC is characterized by a loss of SDHB expression, a marker of mitochondrial dysfunction.
 The tumors are solid with a brown cut surface and cytoplasmic vacuoles.
-It affects mainly young adults, most patients have a germline mutation.
-The prognosis is favourable.
+It affects mainly young adults, and most patients have a germline mutation.
+The prognosis is favorable.

 Not classifiable renal cell carcinomas:

-4–7% renal cell carcinomas are large and undifferentiated and cannot be clearly classified.
+4–7% renal cell carcinomas are large, undifferentiated, and cannot be classified.
 The prognosis is poor (median survival 4–5 months).

 Oncocytoma (5%):